citp/privacy-policy-historical/s/so/soc/socialspew.com.md

-> *The following text is extracted and transformed from the socialspew.com privacy policy that was archived on 2011-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111231211216id_/http%3A//socialspew.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the socialspew.com privacy policy that was archived on 2012-06-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120622162305id_/http%3A//socialspew.com/privacy) for the most accurate reproduction.*

-# Social Spew — Privacy Policy
+# Privacy Policy

 **Privacy Policy for[](http://www.socialspew.com/)[www.socialspew.com](http://www.socialspew.com/)**